Stevens Pass Uphill Traffic Policy:

 - The US Forest Service provides guided snowshoe tours to the public during the season.
 Contact the Skykomish Ranger District for more information.

-- Scenic Rides may be purchased from Guest Relations for a single ride up the Skyline chairlift, conditions permitting.
+- Skiers or snowboarders only may purchase a Scenic Ride from Guest Relations for a single ride up the Skyline chairlift, conditions permitting.
+All walk-on Scenic Riders must download on the chairlift.
+Snowshoers are not permitted on the lifts.

 - Special events may be granted exceptions to this policy upon consideration by Stevens Pass.